 CAN creates positive social change through the arts, building inclusion and understanding between people.

-Community Arts Network (CAN) acknowledges the Whadjuk people as the traditional custodians of the lands where on which we work and live.
-We pay our respects to Elders past and present and honour all Aboriginal and Torres Strait Islanders and the first people of this nation.
+CAN acknowledges the Noongar people of the Bibbulmun nation as the traditional custodians of the lands on which we work and live.
+We pay our respects to Elders past and present and honour all Aboriginal and Torres Strait Islanders as the first people of this nation.

 CAN is proud to work with people from all cultures, but we do so on the understanding of First Peoples, first.
 Always was.
 Always will be Aboriginal land.